 Get off the Train!

 I can’t stress this enough, do not do the entire Kandy to Ella train ride in one day.
-Get off the train and explore.
+Get off the train and explore one of the many Kandy to Ella train stops.
 We found far better views and could actually stand out in nature and enjoy it!
 Even if you only have a short amount of time in Sri Lanka, it is well worth it to spend at least one night in a village along the rail route.

 Ride on the Right